rubinusp/byu-cs460-f2021/lab-link-layer/README.md

  - All terminals, except the one for the switch, display the [command that is being run](https://github.com/cdeccio/cougarnet#running-programs)--instead of the shell.
 This is specified for each host in `scenario1a.cfg`.
  - The calling `cougarnet` process prints out a bunch of log messages.
-Most of those are related to activity associated with Open vSwitch, which is performing `s1`'s switching operations during this execution (but will not be present when your switch is running instead--i.e., with `scenario1.cfg`).
+   You might see some activity from the switch (Open vSwitch), which is performing `s1`'s switching operations during this execution (but will not be present when your switch is running instead--i.e., with `scenario1.cfg`).
    However, somewhere after the 4-second time, you will see log messages